Haitee11/Answers-to-Software-engineering-Questions/README.md

 2. Clearer scope – Asks for both benefits and challenges.
 3. Concise and direct – Ensures a relevant, insightful response.

-Draw a picture of a person- (Vagued Prompt)
-Draw a full-body portrait of a young woman with long brown hair, wearing a red jacket and blue jeans, standing in a park on a sunny day with trees and grass in the background.
-Clarity: The improved prompt specifies what is being asked (a full-body portrait) rather than just a "person.
-Specific Details: Describing the woman's appearance (long brown hair, red jacket, blue jeans) and the setting (park, sunny day, trees, grass) gives clear guidance on the image to be created.
-Concise: The additional details provide a clear picture without being overly complicated, making it easier for the artist to understand exactly what is needed.